Chase Hoyt: Biography

-Hoyt was born in Tucson, Arizona to Karen Carol McGurren and Robert Quentin Hoyt.
+Hoyt was born in Tucson, Arizona, to Karen Carol McGurren and Robert Quentin Hoyt.
 Hoyt attended boarding school at Lawrence Academy in Groton, Massachusetts.
 In his senior year, because it was mandatory to graduate, Hoyt took his first theater class.
 After graduating, he returned home, where he attended the University of Arizona, majoring in business.

 In 2001, Hoyt left college to study theater at the Royal Academy of Dramatic Art in London, England.
 He was mentored by Greg de Polnay, and appeared in two Shakespearean plays, King John, and All's Well that Ends Well.
 After his training, He moved to Los Angeles and studied under coach Stephen Book.

-Hoyt first worked as an extra on the TV shows American Dreams, and Eve (U.S. TV series).
-He also co-starred on the TV shows, Star Trek: Enterprise, and Numb3rs.
-While auditioning for a Hallmark movie, he was asked to read for another part, and found himself playing the son of James Gammon in the Hallmark made for TV movie, What I did For Love.
-Hoyt was in the independent film, Alien 51, opposite Heidi Fleiss.
+Hoyt first worked as an extra on the TV shows American Dreams and Eve.
+He also co-starred on the TV shows Star Trek: Enterprise and Numb3rs.
+While auditioning for a Hallmark movie, he was asked to read for another part, and found himself playing the son of James Gammon in the Hallmark made for TV movie What I did For Love.
+Hoyt was in the independent film Alien 51, opposite Heidi Fleiss.